MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 In a nutshell, my opinion is: [I think it’s cool that this is rated but I don’t think it’s fair.](https://twitter.com/MoldyMacaroniX/status/1693732585501819348)

+I don't care what the rules are.
+Perhaps stolen assets should be allowed.
+I'm just saying the same rules should apply to all levels.

 ---

 **This is where I recommend you stop reading this article.** But if you have the patience to read through a more tradition, long-form article, feel free to continue.